FarmBuild/farmbuild/README.md

 You can find an example of how to access these web services by going through examples found in the Web Services Demo GitHub repository.<br/>
 https://github.com/FarmBuild/farmbuild-web-services-demo

 Web services include:

-    - Web Feature Services<br/>
+  * Web Feature Services
-      - Soils of the Goulburn Murray Irrigation Region
+    * Soils of the Goulburn Murray Irrigation Region
-      - Victorian Rural Parcel Agricultural Land Use
+    * Victorian Rural Parcel Agricultural Land Use

-    - Soil Information Services
+  * Soil Information Services
-      - Soils Area Calculation Services<br/>
+    * Soils Area Calculation Services<br/>
       This service will return calculated areas of soil types in the Goulburn Murray Irrigation Region for a defined area (ie. Farm or paddock boundary)

 ## Technology Stack
 The FarmBuild components use a range of client-side and server-side technologies.<br/>